delobos/COP1500personalproject/README.md

 1.Created a Black Jack game using OOP, loops, and dictionaries.

 Week 9

 1. Learned to create a decorator that you can turn on and off so to easily run functions as an arguement for another function.
 2. Learned to create a generator so to not use too much memory to save a big list but instead have the computer remember the last spot and spit out an item as i ask for it.
 3. Then i had a "homework" assignment using both decorators and generator.

+Week 10

+1. Learned about Advnaced modules that are in python like Counter, DefaultDict, OrderedDict, and namedtuple.
+2. Learned about Datetime to add a date or time to code.
+3. Learned about Python debugger and its uses in Jupyter notebook along with timing the code to make it most effecient.
+4. Learned about regualr expressions and how to use it to find patterns in phrases.